codeby-nurgul/dotbackup/README.md

 ## 📁 Folder Structure

 dotbackup/
 ├── backup.sh       # Backup script
 ├── restore.sh      # Restore script
-├── config/ # Backed-up files live here
+├── config/         # Where backed-up files live
-├── *.log # Timestamped logs
+├── *.log           # Timestamped logs (can also be used for cron output) └── README.md
-└── README.md

 ---